soundsaboutriso2020/soundsaboutriso2020.github.io/_works/min-heo.md

 desc: Hugging bunnies in a warm embrace :)
 size: 8.125" x 8.125"
 color: Yellow/Black
-notes: Color may vary depending on screen.
+specs: Pages- 104 Edition of 500 with 25 printer's proofs.
+Color may vary depending on screen.
 ---